Top of Page

 Notes

-Students without documented attendance from the previous school year who have at least 45 days of membership are assumed to have a 0% prior-year attendance rate.
+Students without documented attendance from the previous school year, but have at least 45 days of membership in the current school year are assumed to have a 0% prior-year attendance rate.

 Attendance rates will be adjusted for students with medically fragile conditions and early graduation for 8th and 12th grade graduation consistent with Average Daily Attendance Rate.
 These adjustments will only be made if they improve the school’s Growth in Attendance Rate.
 Attendance days in the prior year that are accumulated at correctional facility schools (i.e., Jefferson or York) are not included in the prior year attendance rate for this comparison.